valeriorlandini/neuralwavetables/README.md

 To try it out, head [here](https://valeriorlandini.github.io/neuralwavetables/), or check out the repository to use it offline.

-In the folder `network` of this repository you can find the original dataset (stored as Numpy array) and a Jupyter notebook to train the newtork.
+In the folder `network` of this repository you can find the original dataset (stored as Numpy array) and a Jupyter notebook to train the network.